katekalcevich/Test-ARIA/README.md

 - when the menu is open, it's button has aria-expanded="true"
 - when the menu is closed, it's button has aria-expanded="false"
 - you won't hear menu links if the menu is closed

+If a user tabs through all options in the sliding sidebar navigation, when the user tabs again their focus is now in the main page.
+If focusable content on the main page is hidden under the navigation, you may want to trap the focus in the navigation.

 ## Dropdown navigation (aka menu)
 When is a menu not a menu?
 When you're using ARIA.